 As a continually developing teacher, I have come to realise that there are no fixed rules for managing every situation but recognise the value of being present in the moment, maintaining a spirit of openness, noticing the language circulating, being responsive to students and resolving issues as they arise.
 Deep reflexivity around when to intervene and when to step back and allow students to take ownership of discussions are skills which develop over time.
 It is important not to overstate the difference we can make but nor should we underestimate the value of creating the right conditions for students to flourish, planting seeds of ideas, questions and critique.
 No two teaching sessions will ever be the same.
 Each class has a different dynamic and chemistry and students will all respond differently; feminist approaches recognise learning processes as contextual, contingent, ongoing, imperfect and messy.
 As humans dealing with other humans while trying to survive in a complex, unpredictable world, sometimes working under conditions of precarity, self-care is crucial.
 Managing our own expectations is part of this, remembering that no change or learning comes about immediately, contrary to short-termist attempts to measure ‘excellence’.
 In this vein, we only walk part of the way alongside students on their learning journeys and it is not down to any individual teacher to make the difference so creating and sustaining solidarities is essential.

-Turning Point UK now has chapters on a number of university campuses across the UK, one of its stated aims being to challenge what is perceived as a left-wing political climate and education system: https://tpointuk.co.uk/about/ (last accessed 14 January 2020).
+Turning Point UK now has chapters on a number of university campuses across the UK, one of its stated aims is to challenge what is perceived as a left-wing political climate and education system: https://tpointuk.co.uk/about/ (last accessed 14 January 2020).

 By ‘Conservative’ I mean allied to the mainstream UK political party.
 Extremist far-right views or any expressions of hate are unacceptable in any learning environment.

-As elucidated by Chimamanda Ngozi Adichie in her TED talk available online at https://www.ted.com/talks/chimamanda_adichie_the_danger_of_a_single_story?language=en (last accessed 13 January 2020).
+As elucidated by Chimamanda Ngozi Adichie in her TED talk available online at: https://www.ted.com/talks/chimamanda_adichie_the_danger_of_a_single_story?language=en (last accessed 13 January 2020).

 This widely reported fire in London in 2017 became symbolic of social inequalities, highlighting unequal life chances depending on postcodes and lack of investment in social housing safety.